Kayaking in the world’s most beautiful archipelago

 Photographer: Henrik Trygg

-Among the companies that operate guided and self-guided kayaking trips out to the Fjällbacka and Grebbestad archipelagos, as well as the Weather Islands, are Upplevelsebolaget, Nautopp and Skärgårdsidyllen.
+Among the companies that operate guided and self-guided kayaking trips out to the Fjällbacka and Grebbestad archipelagos, as well as the Weather Islands, are Upplevelsebolaget, Nautopp, Skärgårdsidyllen

 Lysekil and Skaftö

 It’s easy to get excited about the coastline as it continues south, with its channels and smaller islands.
-The Lysekil archipelago offers Sweden’s wildest kayaking waters and operator Nautopp offers year-round kayaking here.
-Come for a course in winter kayaking.
+Grundsund Kayak Center and Outdoor West offers kayaking in the Lysekil archipelago, Sweden’s wildest kayaking waters.
+If you would like to try winter kayaking, Outdoor West offers courses.

 Photographer: Roger Borgelid